Enet4/10xCloudChampion/README.md

 rustup target add wasm32-unknown-unknown
 ```

-Now that we have our basics covered, it's time to install the star of the show: [Trunk].
-Simply run the following command to install it:
+Then, ensure that you have [Trunk].

 ```bash
 cargo install trunk wasm-bindgen-cli
 ```

-That's it, we're done!

-### Running
+## Running

+Use the following command to deploy a local server and rebuild the app whenever a change is detected.

 ```bash
 trunk serve
 ```

-Rebuilds the app whenever a change is detected and runs a local server to host it.

 There's also the `trunk watch` command which does the same thing but without hosting it.

-### Release
+## Release

 ```bash
 trunk build --release